itscoltonhicks/Linux-OS-Administration/README.md

 # Lab #16: Create Scheduled Tasks with ```Crontab```

-Scheduling tasks in Linux automates repetitive actions.
+Scheduled tasks in Linux automates repetitive actions.

 The key tool for doing this is ```Cron```, which is a daemon (background service) that runs tasks at specific times. ```Cron``` refers to the Greek word "chronos," indicating its role in time-based job scheduling.
 And we can use the ```crontab``` command to interact with the configuration file that stores these scheduled tasks.